 Based on a depth-first recursive search, the backtracking algorithm focusing on finding the solution to the problem during the enumeration-like searching process.
 When it cannot satisfy the condition, it will return “backtracking” and tries another path.
 It is suitable for solving large and complicated problems, which gains the reputation of the “general solution method.”
 One of the most famous backtracking algorithm example it the eight queens puzzle.

 How to Use Flowcharts to Represent Algorithms

 Now that we have the definitions of algorithm and flowchart, how do we use a flowchart to represent an algorithm?
-In order to create an algorithm, we need to download a software.
+To create an algorithm, we need to download software.

 - Effortlessly create over 280 types of diagrams.

 - Provide various templates & symbols to match your needs.

 - Drag and drop interface and easy to use.

 - Customize every detail by using smart and dynamic toolkits.